$1983.84 (International Buyers, Please Request Shipping Quote.)

 Singer introduced the Freearm 222K in July, 1953.
 This model set a new standard that may never be matched again.
 This particular machine is equipped with the original case, manual and attachments.
 Hinges and latches are in excellent working order.
 Solid case, lining intact.

-This little lovely was produced in the last production run of Singer Featherweights with the striking Black-Banded badge.
-This elegant badge was introduced following the Singer centennial year in 1951 and persisted throughout the decade.
-This last production run of Black-Banded badges contains at most 2500 units, many of these being the newly introduced Red S badge.
+This little lovely was produced in the first production when Singer began to scale back production of the Featherweight.
+The elegant black-banded badge was introduced following the Singer centennial year in 1951 and persisted throughout the decade.
+This 1956 production run of Black-Banded badges contains at most 5000 units.
+The Singer 222K sat atop of a rapidly evolving sewing world in September of 1956.
+Five years later, cheap Asian imports would mark the end of the Featherweight.

 Timing set, tension adjusted, and sew tested.
 It has been exceptionally well cared for.
 This machine runs very smoothly.
 Stitches are neat and tight.